NathanKell/UADRealism/README.md

 On a per-hull basis, TAF can also limit the maximum caliber the AI autodesigner is allowed to select for each battery.
 Add `ai_max_caliber_main(X)` (or sec or ter) to the hull's params, where X is the maximum caliber in inches that is allowed.
 This has no effect on the human player.
 Limits transfer down, so a main limit of 7in and a sec limit of 10in (or no sec limit at all) will still result in a sec limit of 7in.

 ### Replacement scrapping behavior
 The AI fleet scrapping behavior is optionally completely replaced.
-Now the AI will scrap ships in order of mothballed ships first (to that target), then active ships (to that target), and finally all ships to the all-ships target tonnage.
-The target tonnage is determined with a minimum base tonnage and then a coefficient times (shipbuilding capacity raised to a specified power).
-Enable by setting `taf_scrap_enable` to 1 in params (you will likely also want to set `min_fleet_tonnage_for_scrap` to 1 or something so that doesn't block scrapping), then tune using the following values:
+Now the AI will scrap ships based on their scrap score, which is their age minus (a coefficient times their build time in months).
+Mothballed ships have a bonus to their score.
+The target tonnage is determined with a minimum base tonnage (`min_fleet_tonnage_for_scrap`) which is increased by a coefficient times (shipbuilding capacity raised to a specified power).
+Enable by setting `taf_scrap_enable` to 1 in params, then tune using the following values:
 ```
-taf_scrap_useOnlyShipAge - if set to 1, ships are scrapped purely in order of age (oldest first).
-If not present or set to 0, then ships will be scrapped proportionally, so if the fleet has a high tonnage of cruisers, more cruisers will be scrapped than other ships.
-taf_scrap_hysteresisMult - In order to not scrap every turn, the AI will only scrap when its fleet tonnage is greater than this multiplier times its scrap target.
+taf_scrap_hysteresis - In order to not scrap every turn, the AI will only scrap when its fleet tonnage is greater than the scrap target _plus_ this.
 Once scrapping, it will scrap down to the scrap target, however.
+taf_scrap_buildTimeCoeff - the coefficient to build time
+taf_scrap_mothballScoreAddYears - the score to add when a ship is mothballed
+taf_scrap_capacityCoeff - the coefficient to (shipbuilding ^ exponent)
 taf_scrap_capacityExponent - an exponent to shipbuilding capacity.
-This is multiplied by the appropriate Coeff to get the scrap target tonnage.
+This is multiplied by the coefficient to get the scrap target tonnage.
-taf_scrap_scrapTargetBaseMothball and taf_scrap_capacityCoeffMothball - target tonnage is the base plus the coeff times (shipbuilding capacity to the capacity Exponent power).
-taf_scrap_scrapTargetBaseMain and taf_scrap_capacityCoeffMain - as above, but for active ships.
-taf_scrap_scrapTargetBaseTotal and taf_scrap_capacityCoeffTotal - as above but for total fleet tonnage
-taf_scrap_multToScrapRequiredVsShipTng - when determining whether to scrap a ship, if a ship's tonnage is greater than this value times the remaining tonnage to scrap to reach the target (either the global target, or the per-shiptype target), then don't scrap this ship.
-taf_scrap_useBuildTimeScore - if set to 1, scrap ships based on their score: age in years -  ( taf_scrap_buildTimeCoeff x build time in months ).
-When set, useStrictAge is ignored.
-taf_scrap_buildTimeCoeff - the coefficient to build time
 ```

 ### Tunable mine behavior